andrewpmilne/project-two-xg-football-game/README.md

 Sound effects are a significant feature of the website as they aid the user experience by making it seem more realistically like a football match.
 As is best practice and industry standard, the sound is muted by default when the website first loads.
 The welcome modal encourages users to switch it on.
 The crowd noise, referee's whistle to signify the start and end of the game and cheers/ gasps add to the experience as well as making the gameplay clearer to users.

 ### End Game Modal ###
-JavaScript is used to ensure the game and modal appears at the end of the game.
+JavaScript is used to ensure the game end modal appears at the end of the game.
 It is used to inform the user of their goals total (thus creating a competitive element to add to the experience) and give them the option of playing again or reading the rules.
 Correct pluralisation occurs depending on if 1 goal or multiple goals are scored.

 ![Game End Modal Screenshot](readme-resources/game-end-modal-screenshot.png)